SeanHwangG/page/book/cs/cs.md

 * used to traverse a container and access the container's elements.

-### Parallel programming

-* Simultaneous execution doing multiple things at once
-* Concurrence is a program structure dealing with multiple things at once

-> Concurrency

-* ability of an algorithm or program to be broken into different parts that can be executed out of order

-> Critical path

-* Sequence of project network activities which add up to the longest overall duration

-> Span

-* length of the longest series of operations (critical path) to be performed sequentially due to dependencies

 ## Hardware

-> Architecture
+* hrchitecture
   * determine arch or uname -m command
   * 64-bit extension of arm

 | Type         | ARM                            | x86                            |
 | ------------ | ------------------------------ | ------------------------------ |